InformaticsMatters/squonk2-python-client/README.rst

 and project you should be able to run a set of basic API tests with the ``test`` module in the project root.

-First, you need to provide the tst code with a suitablke configuration via the environment::
+First, you need to provide the test code with a suitable configuration via the environment::

     $ export SQUONK_API_URL='https://example.com/data-manager-api'